wisniewskikr/chrisblog-it-java-springboot/others/services/fe-thymeleaf-be-springboot-db-sql-mysql/README.md

      * In the first command line tool **with administrator privileges** stop **Minikube** with `minikube stop`

 ##### Optional steps:
-1. In a command line tool **build Docker Image BE** with `docker build -f fe-thymeleaf-be-springboot-db-sql-mysql_BE/Dockerfile -t wisniewskikr/fe-thymeleaf-be-springboot-db-sql-mysql_be:0.0.1 ./fe-thymeleaf-be-springboot-db-sql-mysql_BE`
+1. In a command line tool **build Docker BE image** with `docker build -f fe-thymeleaf-be-springboot-db-sql-mysql_BE/Dockerfile -t wisniewskikr/fe-thymeleaf-be-springboot-db-sql-mysql_be:0.0.1 ./fe-thymeleaf-be-springboot-db-sql-mysql_BE`
-1. In a command line tool **push Docker Image BE** to Docker Repository with `docker push wisniewskikr/fe-thymeleaf-be-springboot-db-sql-mysql_be:0.0.1`
+1. In a command line tool **push Docker BE image** to Docker Repository with `docker push wisniewskikr/fe-thymeleaf-be-springboot-db-sql-mysql_be:0.0.1`
-1. In a command line tool **build Docker Image FE** with `docker build -f fe-thymeleaf-be-springboot-db-sql-mysql_FE/Dockerfile -t wisniewskikr/fe-thymeleaf-be-springboot-db-sql-mysql_fe:0.0.1 ./fe-thymeleaf-be-springboot-db-sql-mysql_FE`
+1. In a command line tool **build Docker FE image** with `docker build -f fe-thymeleaf-be-springboot-db-sql-mysql_FE/Dockerfile -t wisniewskikr/fe-thymeleaf-be-springboot-db-sql-mysql_fe:0.0.1 ./fe-thymeleaf-be-springboot-db-sql-mysql_FE`
-1. In a command line tool **push Docker Image FE** to Docker Repository with `docker push wisniewskikr/fe-thymeleaf-be-springboot-db-sql-mysql_fe:0.0.1`
+1. In a command line tool **push Docker FE image** to Docker Repository with `docker push wisniewskikr/fe-thymeleaf-be-springboot-db-sql-mysql_fe:0.0.1`
 1. In the first command line tool **with administrator privileges** check status of **Minikube** with `minikube status`
 1. In a command line tool check **Kubernetes Deployments** with `kubectl get deployments`
 1. In a command line tool check **Kubernetes Deployments details** with **kubectl describe deployment {deployment-name}**